isomerpages/govtech-gobusiness-main/_start-a-business/3b-adopt-technology.md

 #### Start Digital Package

-If you have just started your business or are new to digital technology, you can now take up a [Start Digital Package](https://www.imda.gov.sg/programme-listing/smes-go-digital/start-digital-pack){:target="_blank"} to give you a head start with some helpful basic digital tools.
-Choose any two solutions, at no cost for at least six months with a minimum 18-month contract period, from these categories:
+If you have just started your business or are new to digital technology, you can now take up a [Start Digital Package](https://www.imda.gov.sg/programme-listing/smes-go-digital/start-digital-pack){:target="_blank"} to give you a head start in going digital.
+You can benefit from starting with the right foundational digital tools by taking up any two solutions, at no cost for at least six months with a minimum 18-month contract period, from these categories:

 - Accounting*
 - HR management system & payroll